 Several Tulsa and Oklahoma City area high schools boast of SR-designed stadiums and arenas.
 Oral Roberts University and the University of Central Oklahoma tout fields and support structures bearing our designs.
 Multiple Tulsa area automotive dealerships attribute their efficient, sparkling showrooms to our firm's skills.
 Other Sparks Reed highlights range from corporate headquarters renovations and public park plans to law offices, sports bars, and a dentist office designed around "tube world."

 Our team takes great pride in coming up with creative solutions to what others consider complicated problems.
 We see them as opportunities.
-Check out these examples on our website: Putnam City High School's "old gym" renovation, Putnam City West High School's football and baseball stadiums, or our new office, a 116-year-old building that started as a horse stable.
+Check out these examples on our website: Putnam City High School's "old gym" renovation, Putnam City West High School's football and baseball stadiums, or our office, a building originally opened in 1904 as a horse stable.

 The year 2020 brought several significant changes.
 In February, our leadership decided to move to Sapulpa, OK., buying and renovating a downtown building that suited our needs.
 Gary Sparks' April retirement led our firm to adopt its new name: Reed Architecture and Interiors.